 Information for disabled visitors

 Medmerry is a vast site, but we worked with the Environment Agency to make it as accessible as possible, given the constraints.
-In particular, a small car park (not yet open) at Easton Lane will give access straight onto the new flood bank, via a shallow ramp.
+In the future, we hope that a small car park (not yet open) at Easton Lane will give access straight onto the new flood bank, via a shallow ramp.
 You will then be able to follow the bank around on an excellent path to the Easton view point, which has expansive views.

 Those in electric disabled buggies should be able to follow the access track around the landward side of the floodbank all the way to the sea.
 There are no toilet facilities on site, but there is a disabled toilet at Pagham Harbour.